apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 Other shoutout:

 - _Promise_ by Laufey.
-Many months ago I featured a different track, _Lovesick_, from the same album _Bewitched_. _Lovesick_ was the the song about someone falling in love, and dreaming of what it all could be. _Promise_, on the other hand, is sort of the opposite.
+Less than a year ago I featured a different track of hers, _Lovesick_, from the same album _Bewitched_, so I am only putting this track as an honourable mention. _Lovesick_ was the the song about someone falling in love, and dreaming of what it all could be. _Promise_, on the other hand, is sort of the opposite.
 It's probably one of the saddest Laufey songs out there (I might even say it is the saddest).
 What do I like about the song?
 Is it the beautifully crafted lyrics of hers?
 Is it her angelic voice?
 Is it just how soft and gentle the instrumentation is to fit around the track?
 I don't know, but y'all should give it a listen.

-It's a slightly long writeup for the other shoutout this month because it was really a coin toss between which song I was going to feature this month.
-Ended up with _Steamroller_ to spice this list up a bit.
+- _Voyager_ by Birdy.
+I have already featured her album _Young Heart_ as my AOTY in 2022, and I still have the album on repeat.
+The reason I wanted to feature the song here is because I went to a Birdy concert earlier in the month, and it was a great experience. _Voyager_ is already one of my favourite track of here, and so I am very glad I got to hear the track played live (among her other tracks obviously).
+Since then I have been having more Birdy songs on repeat again.

 ---